 Blue Egg Layers

 The problem is these breeds are hard to find and expensive when you find them because of issues surrounding their breeding.
-Luckily, there are also cross breeds that are much easier to find.
-These cross bred “mutt” chickens might not all lay a consistent shade of blue as others of their “breed”, but have the possibility of laying all sorts of lovely shades of blue, green, or pink!
+Luckily, there are cross breeds that are much easier to find.
+These cross bred “mutt” chickens might not all lay a consistent shade of blue as others of their breed.
+But they have the possibility of laying all sorts of lovely shades of blue, green, or pink!

-Easter Eggers are a commonly found and wonderful example of these cross bred chickens.
-You could have several Easter Eggs who all lay a different egg color, which is a fun way to add variety.
+Easter Eggers are a commonly found and wonderful example of these mixed breed chickens.
+You could have several Easter Eggs who all lay a different egg color and all have different feather pattern & color, which is a fun way to add variety.
 Favaucanas are a designer breed crossing Faverolles and Ameraucanas that lay gorgeous shades of blue/green/sage eggs, exclusively found from the hatchery My Pet Chicken.
+Blue egg layers have become so popular, hatcheries are coming out with more and more designer blue egg laying breeds.
+Some great newer breeds that lay blue eggs include: Cuckoo Bluebar, Super Blue Layer, and Whiting True Blue.

 Chocolate Egg Layers